kushalvyas/Python-Multiple-Image-Stitching/README.md

 # Multiple Image stitching in Python

 This repository contains an implementation of multiple image stitching.
+For explanation refer my blog post : [Creating a panorama using multiple images](kushalvyas.github.io/stitching.html)

 Requirements :